Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 In Ref.~\cite{william_hall_05}, Hall introduced a necessary condition that the marginals of any quantum state on a (finite-dimensional) composite Hilbert space consisting of an odd number of subsystems must satisfy (c.f.~\cite[Thm 1]{william_hall_05} and the discussion thereafter).
 Suppose ${\bf V}$ denotes a set of quantum systems and let $\sigma_{\bf X} \in \mathcal{L}(\bigotimes_{X\in {\bf X} }\H_{X})$ denote a joint quantum state on ${\bf X}\subseteq {\bf V}$ (i.e., a positive semidefinite operator with unit trace).
 The necessary condition on a set $\{\sigma_{\bf X}: {\bf X}\in 2^{\bf V}\!\setminus\!{\bf V} \}$ of states to be the marginals of a single state $\sigma_{\bf V}$ when the set ${\bf V}$ is of odd cardinality is the following operator inequality:

 where

-with $|{\bf X}|$ denoting the cardinality of the set ${\bf X}$ and with $\ge$ denoting the standard partial order relation over Hermitian operators (i.e., $M \ge N$ if and only if $M-N$ is a positive semi-definite operator), so that an operator inequality of the form $O \ge 0$ signifies that $O$ is positive semidefinite.\footnote{For pedagogical purposes, we here explain why there is a difference between the cases of even and odd numbers of systems.
+with $|{\bf X}|$ denoting the cardinality of the set ${\bf X}$, with $\mathbb{1}_{{\bf V}\!\setminus\! {\bf X}}$ denoting the identity operator on the subsystems in ${\bf V}\!\setminus\! {\bf X}$, and with $\ge$ denoting the standard partial order relation over Hermitian operators (i.e., $M \ge N$ if and only if $M-N$ is a positive semi-definite operator), so that an operator inequality of the form $O \ge 0$ signifies that $O$ is positive semidefinite.\footnote{For pedagogical purposes, we here explain why there is a difference between the cases of even and odd numbers of systems.
 In Ref.~\cite{william_hall_05}, it is shown that the operator

 is positive for any cardinality of ${\bf V}$.
 However, this is not the same as \eqref{eq:Hall_ineqs} being positive for any cardinality of ${\bf V}$, since the sum in the above expression includes the case where ${\bf X} = {\bf V}$ while the sum in \eqref{eq:Hall_ineqs} doesn't.
 For odd cardinality of ${\bf V}$, we have that